 Strategic Planning and Transportation Advocacy

-- The "Transportation Transformation Project" is a year-long strategic planning and research study conducted by MZ Strategies, LLC for a group of national funders.
-The Project's Final Report offers a set of recommendations for philanthropy to continue supporting local and market-oriented reforms, and summarizes key trends which local and national advocacy groups are using to achieve public health, economic development, social equity and market innovation from transportation investments.
+- The "Transportation Transformation Project" offers recommendations for philanthropy to continue supporting local and market-oriented reforms, and summarizes key trends which local and national advocacy groups are using to achieve public health, economic development, social equity and market innovation from transportation investments.
 The Project Page also includes case studies of recent reform efforts in the San Francisco Bay Area and Washington DC National Capital regions, results of a national survey to identify key issues and areas of innovation, and a memo highlighting technology's role in driving reform.
 (January - December 2014.)

-- MZ Strategies, LLC has also provided strategic planning support to a number of specific regional coalitions, foundations and public agencies.
+- MZ Strategies, LLC provides strategic planning support to a number of specific regional coalitions, foundations and public agencies.
 More information on clients and projects is available upon request.